Configuring QuickBooks Exports

 Overview

 After connecting your QuickBooks account, you can configure exports to send your accounting data to Google Sheets.
-This allows you to analyze financial performance, track invoices and payments, monitor purchase transactions, and create custom reports based on your QuickBooks data.
+This allows you to analyse financial performance, track invoices and payments, monitor purchase transactions, and create custom reports based on your QuickBooks data.

 Prerequisites